 - Fever of 100 degrees orally (101 degrees rectally) or higher (Your child is not allowed to come to the School if his/her fever is under control by the use of medications)

 - Severe cough

 - Diarrhea (5 loose stools beyond what the child normally has in 24 hours, or loose stools persisting for more than 48 hours)

 - Others, as staff deems necessary

-According to regulation and good practice, if your child has any of the above symptoms or if for other reasons the staff feels that your child is too ill or potentially contagious to remain at the School, you will be called to come and pick up your child.
-It is expected that parents will come immediately to take children out of the School if called by staff.
+According to regulation and good practice, if your child has any of the above symptoms or if for other reasons the staff feels that your child is too ill or potentially contagious to remain at school, you will be called to come and pick up your child.
+It is expected that parents will come immediately to take children out of school if called by staff.
 If you are unavailable, we will call your emergency contact to come and pick up your child.
 Young children occasionally do not register a fever, but are too sick to cope with group care.
 We are not staffed to provide one-on-one care.

 As members of a school community, your choices can impact the health and wellbeing of our entire school.
 We ask for open communication between classroom teachers and families regarding the day to day health of children.
 We understand the challenges that illness presents, especially for working families but ask you to take care when making choices about the attendance of potentially contagious or ill children.
 In particular we do not allow children who have been given medication to relieve fever to attend.